Rupu-techu/OncoAI-Cancer-Detector/README.md

 The architecture allows new datasets and models to be added with minimal changes.

----

 ##  Project Structure

 cancer-prediction-project/
 │
-├── app.py # Flask web application
+├── app.py
-├── train_model.py # Model training script
+├── train_model.py
-├── save_dataset.py # Dataset preprocessing
+├── save_dataset.py
-├── organize_images.py # Image organization utility
+├── organize_images.py
-├── requirements.txt # Required Python libraries
+├── requirements.txt
-├── README.md # Project documentation
+├── README.md
 ├── .gitignore
 │
-├── notebook/ # Jupyter notebooks (experiments)
+├── notebook/
-├── scripts/ # Helper scripts
+├── scripts/
-├── templates/ # HTML files (Flask frontend)
+├── templates/
-├── static/ # CSS / static assets
+├── static/

 ## Dataset Information

 Due to **GitHub file size limits**, datasets and trained model files are **not included** in this repository.

-### Datasets Used (Current)
+### Datasets Used
 - **Breast Cancer Wisconsin Dataset**
 - **BreaKHis Histopathological Image Dataset**

 Datasets can be obtained from:
 - https://www.kaggle.com/

----

 ## Note on Large Files